 Do NOT pre-drill Cedra Lap once it is placed on wall.
-Pre-drilling must be done prior to positioning the plank on the façade.
+Pre-drilling must be done prior to positioning

-Pneumatic nailing might the quickest fixing method but not necessarily the most regular adjustments and checks to ensure correct fixation.
+Pneumatic nailling might the quickest fixing method but not necessarily the most reliable one as it requires regular adjustments and checks to ensure correct fixation.
 The pressure needs to be set so that nail sits flush with the plank face.
 Nail must NOT penetrate in the plank.